joenilan/myntcore-node-1/docs/upgrade.md

 ### Configuration Options

 - The `mynt.conf` file in will need to be updated to include additional indexes *(see below)*.
-- The `datadir` option is now a part of `myntd` spawn configuration, and there is a new option to connect to multiple myntd processes (Please see [Myntoin Service Docs](services/myntd.md) for more details).
+- The `datadir` option is now a part of `myntd` spawn configuration, and there is a new option to connect to multiple myntd processes (Please see [Mynt Service Docs](services/myntd.md) for more details).
 The services `db` and `address` are now a part of the `myntd` service.
 Here is how to update `myntcore-node.json` configuration options:

 **Before**:
 ```json